 - Work directly with parents, providing verbal and written updates; conduct home visits and conferences with families.

-- Document, write and speak professionally about the program and children's work: write weekly newsletters; present at parent education events, actively participate in professional associations; provide tours for visitors and engage with prospective students and families.
+- Document, write and speak professionally about the program and children's work: write weekly newsletters; present at parent education events, actively participate in professional associations; and engage with prospective students and families.

 - Convey understanding of and commitment to progressive education ideals and practices, equity, inclusion and social justice; integrate these ideals in curriculum, teaching and communication with children, families and colleagues.